comet400/comet400/README.md

 ---

 ## **🤖 AI Development**:
   Studied and applied the concepts of AI, into diverse projects for study, testing and research purposes.
+This shows my passion and interest in AI, along side with all the testings.

 ### AI Driven Camera Card Game
-https://github.com/user-attachments/assets/8aa545b6-a6ce-4079-979e-67a9c5464a2c
+It is a simple card game in which the AI tries to guess whats your card pick based in your expressions https://github.com/user-attachments/assets/8aa545b6-a6ce-4079-979e-67a9c5464a2c

 ### AI Survival Test (The Bots had to figure the best way to win on their own through memory)